Christopher Jackson (musician): Career

 As a young man, Jackson worked as an organ builder.
 He began teaching at Concordia University in 1973.

 Jackson co-founded both the Société des Concerts d'orgue de Montréal and the Studio de musique ancienne de Montréal in 1974.
 He became the artistic director of the latter institutions in 1988.
 He conducted the ensemble in several recordings, including the 1998 Heavenly Spheres, which was awarded a Félix Award from the ADISQ and the Juno Award for Classical Album of the Year – Vocal or Choral Performance in 2000.

 Jackson taught at the music faculties of Concordia University and McGill University.
 He was Dean of the Faculty of Fine Arts at Concordia University from 1994 to 2005.
 He also held the post of organist and choirmaster at a variety of churches in Montreal, including Eglise Tres-Saint-Nom de Jesus, and St. George's Anglican Church.

-Jackson received an honorary doctorate from the University of Sudbury in 1999 and was inducted as a member of the Royal Society of Canada in 2009.
+Jackson received an honorary doctorate from Laurentian University in 1999 and was inducted as a member of the Royal Society of Canada in 2009.

-In 2011 Jackson conducted the Studio de music ancienne for the recording of an album, Musica Vaticana.
+In 2011 Jackson conducted the Studio de musique ancienne for the recording of an album, Musica Vaticana.

 Jackson died of lung cancer on September 25, 2015 in Montreal, aged 67.